MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ## Simple Sampling with Request-Id

-It is very likely that most systems will want to implement some form of Sampling to avoid overloading the logging system.
+It is very likely that most systems want to implement some form of Sampling to avoid overloading the logging system.
 On simple way of doing this is to simply not emit the Request-Id header field in the request.
 This is both simple and efficient (no overhead in when a particular request is not being logged).
-This works well when logging control is given to the top most activities in the system, but if this is not the case then you lose 'caller context' if you start tracing at some intermediate point.
-Often systems wish to have this caller context available for rare logging (e.g. when errors happen), which means that you need to send a Request-Id with all request.
+This works well when logging control is given to the topmost activities in the system, but if this is not the case then you lose 'caller context' if you start tracing at some intermediate point.
+Often systems wish to have this caller context available for rare logging (for example, when errors happen), which means that you need to send a Request-Id with all request.
 Nevertheless this mechanism is useful and is easily supported.